 Our Chair can be contacted C/o Aspire Academy Trust, Unit 11, St Austell Business Park, PL25 4FD.

-Trustee - CEO Aspire and Ex-Officio Trustee
+Trustee - Ex-Officio Trustee

 Mel Colton-Dyer is the Head of Business Connections and Skills for Cornwall Chamber of Commerce.
 She has a wide ranging business background which started with a Directorship in Theatre-in-Education, powered through senior hospitality & work based/further education roles, working for 5 years in France for the British Council and Education Nationale and 12 years as the Business Development Manager for Truro and Penwith College, and is now firmly anchored at the heart of the business landscape supporting Cornish businesses.
 She is the Chair of SMART Cornwall & Isles of Scilly and the Cornwall Business Support Delivery Board, a trustee of iSight Cornwall, on the Board of Cornwall Young Enterprise and represents private enterprise on the Local Enterprise Partnership Employment and Skills Board amongst other strategic activities.
 Mel specialises in marketing, innovation, funding and change management.